cp-psource/.github/profile/README.md

 Vielen Dank für Deinen Besuch bei PSOURCE.
 Wir hoffen, dass unsere Plugins/Themes für Dich nützlich sind und freuen uns, Dich in der Community begrüßen zu dürfen.

 ## PSOURCE - ENGLISH
-## PSOURCE is a collection of plugins and themes for ClassicPress that are free to use.
+## PSOURCE is a collection of plugins and themes for WordPress that are free to use.
 There are no premium features, subscription costs or anything like that.
 Everything is completely free to use.
 The community is invited to contribute their favorites and develop them further together

 We have a large selection of plugins and themes for ClassicPress.
 In particular, many of our plugins/themes are designed for use in a multisite environment and for professional use.